sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

 Validation 1
 ---

-- **Description**:  If OCR'd, the source text for quoted rate value isn't too blurry to be ambiguous
+- **Description**:  If OCR'd, the source text for quoted rate value is a high-quality, unblurred image.
 - **Severity**: warning
 - **Condition**:
 ```